Week 16: Welcome from the PAL Program

 The Peer Advising Leaders (PAL) program’s goal is to support all incoming students in building community and preparing to make the most of their first-year experience, inside and outside the classroom.
 New students will join their cohorts even before they get to campus, in order to grow the roots that will allow them to succeed during their first semester at Oberlin and beyond.

-Peer Advising Leaders (PALs) are second-, third-, and fourth-year students who are trained to support incoming Arts and Sciences and Double Degree students as they navigate the transition to Oberlin life and learning.
+Peer Advising Leaders (PALs) are second-, third-, and fourth-year students who are trained to support incoming Arts and Sciences and Double Degree students as they navigate the transition to Oberlin life and learning throughout New Student Orientation and the fall semester.
 Each PAL leads a cohort of 15 new students who also share a class through the First-Year Seminar program (FYSP).
 In this way, each cohort shares academic, co-curricular, and social experiences throughout their first semester, forming bonds that will last through the rest of their time at Oberlin and beyond.

 New Student Orientation

-During the week of August 21st, the PAL experience will begin with a series of remote meetings.
-In these meetings, incoming students will have a chance to start building relationships with their peers, articulate their goals and aspirations for their first semester, prepare to meet with their advisors and to register for classes, and plan for their arrival to campus.
+During the week of August 19th, the PAL experience will begin with remote meetings.
+In these meetings, incoming students will have a chance to start building relationships with their peers, articulate their goals and aspirations for their first semester, and plan for their arrival to campus.

 PAL meetings will continue once students have arrived in Oberlin.
 During this in-person portion of the Orientation experience, students will build on connections initiated during their remote cohort sessions.
 Together, cohorts will develop organizational strategies for academic success, discuss how to create inclusive and equitable communities, get their bearings on campus, and venture into Cleveland for a day of fun and exploration.